 Flashback to last week, I had a visit from someone very dear to me.
-During our conversation, this person decided to give me the opinion that I often ‘go too far’ with my messages and intentions on this blog, and people can often perceive me as ‘over the top’.
-I was cautioned that I needed to be careful in my delivery with my content, as women can be viewed as merely ‘whinging’ within these contexts; and as a result, the messages can be lost………. apparently.
+During our conversation, this person decided to give me the opinion that I often ‘go too far’ with my messages and intentions in my writings, and people can often perceive me as ‘over the top’.
+I was cautioned that I needed to be careful in my delivery with my content, as women can be viewed as merely ‘whinging’ within these contexts; and as a result, the messages can be lost.

 It baffled me that there were even sides to this argument though.
 Two other men, who are very dear to me, sat during this discussion with no remarks.
 I have amazing male figures in my life, three of the most significant ones were these men mentioned during this argument, and none of them decided to challenge any of the misogynist opinions being thrown around.
 My mother was the only one that came to my defence; a woman who has taught me to own my own voice.
 And although these men did not involve themselves with this discussion; their silence was just as impactful as the accusations.

 The same goes within society when people, particularly men, choose silence over discussion.
-I have such an issue with men and women who would prefer to avoid an awkward interaction with another person than to challenge a backward, limited and destructive view.
-We need to address this issue; society needs to start calling these toxic opinions and values for what they are.
-Values that are nothing more than backwards, harmful and misogynistic.
+There is such a problem with men and women who would prefer to avoid an awkward interaction with another person than to challenge a backward, limited and destructive view.
+We must begin to address this issue.
+Society needs to start calling these toxic opinions and values for what they are; values that are nothing more than backwards, harmful and misogynistic.

 If you hear something or see something, call it for what it is.
 Within this context, I often feel men have even more of a responsibility than women to tackle this situation and issue within our society.
 Men are the main perpetrators and instigators of these continual backwards, misogynist views and values.